peteroupc/DataUtilities/api/com.upokecenter.util.DataUtilities.md

 ### ToUpperCaseAscii
-    public static String ToUpperCaseAscii(String str) Returns a string with the basic lower-case letters A to Z (U+0061 to U+007A) converted to the corresponding basic upper-case letters.
+    public static String ToUpperCaseAscii(String str) Returns a string with the basic lowercase letters A to Z (U+0061 to U+007A) converted to the corresponding basic uppercase letters.
 Other characters remain unchanged.

 **Parameters:**